-If you ask for a State Fair Hearing, you will get a packet of information letting you know the date, time, and location of the hearing.
-Most State Fair Hearings are held by telephone.
-During the hearing, you or your representative can explain why you need the service the health plan denied.
+If you ask for a fair hearing, you will get a packet of information letting you know the date, time, and location of the hearing.
+Most fair hearings are held by telephone.
+At that time, you or your representative can tell why you need the service the health plan denied.